 Tool Introduction

-This tool, named "Thyroid Tumor Grading Query", is an online reference guide focused on providing detailed explanations for each grade of thyroid nodules (tumors).
-It aims to help users understand the specific meaning of nodule grading in their thyroid ultrasound or pathology reports, including detailed descriptions from Grade 1 to Grade 6, as well as malignancy risk assessments for subgrades such as 4A, 4B, and 4C.
-Through clear table presentation, users can quickly look up the clinical significance, benign/malignant tendency, and possible follow-up treatment suggestions represented by each grade, thereby better interpreting their health reports.
+This tool, named "Thyroid Tumor Grading Query", is an online reference guide focused on providing detailed explanations of various grades of thyroid nodules (tumors).
+It aims to help users understand the specific meaning of nodule grading in their thyroid ultrasound or pathology reports, including detailed descriptions from Grade 1 to Grade 6, as well as malignancy risk assessments for sub-grades such as 4A, 4B, and 4C.
+Through a clear table display, users can quickly look up the clinical significance, benign/malignant tendency, and possible follow-up treatment suggestions represented by each grade, thereby better interpreting their health reports.

 How to Use

-- Obtain Grading Information: First, you need to obtain the specific grading of your thyroid nodule (e.g., Grade 1, Grade 2, Grade 3, Grade 4A, Grade 4B, Grade 4C, Grade 5, or Grade 6) from your thyroid ultrasound report, pathology report, or other medical diagnostic documents.
+- Obtain Grading Information: First, you need to obtain the specific grade of your thyroid nodule (e.g., Grade 1, Grade 2, Grade 3, Grade 4A, Grade 4B, Grade 4C, Grade 5, or Grade 6) from your thyroid ultrasound examination report, pathology report, or other medical diagnostic documents.

-- Consult This Tool: In the table provided by this tool, find the grade that matches your report in the "Grade" column.
+- Consult This Tool: In the table provided by this tool, find the grade in the "Grade" column that matches your report.

-- Get Detailed Explanation: Consult the "Description" column corresponding to that grade to understand the detailed medical explanation, malignancy risk percentage, and usual clinical significance of that grade.
+- Get Detailed Description: Refer to the "Description" column corresponding to that grade to understand the detailed medical explanation, malignancy risk percentage, and usual clinical significance of that grade.

-Input Parameters: This tool has no direct input box; you need to consult the table based on the known thyroid nodule grading.
+Input Parameters: This tool has no direct input box; you need to consult the table based on the known thyroid nodule grade.

-Output Results: The output is a detailed textual explanation corresponding to the thyroid nodule grading, presented clearly in a table format.
+Output Results: The output is a detailed textual description corresponding to the thyroid nodule grade, clearly presented in a table format.

 Frequently Asked Questions

-- Q: What are the thyroid tumor grading standards provided by this tool?
+- Q: What thyroid tumor grading standard does this tool provide?

 - Q: My report shows a thyroid nodule is Grade 3, should I be worried?